The bar chart illustrates the total number of international

 whereas

-Canada Linking Words
+Canada had the lowest.
+Linking Words

 On the other hand

-, the proportion of foreign Linking Words
+, the percentage of foreign Linking Words

 students